 - Practice the art of deep listening.
 Not just listening to what someone is saying on the surface, but what their emotions and body language are communicating to you.
 We often send each other sub-conscious messages that are part of the deeper mystery of life.

 - There is a huge amount of rich symbolism in life.
 We have a deeply embedded archetypal understanding of things that plays a huge part in forming our experiences.
 We have forgotten the art of seeing this in modern culture, but whether we realise it or not we naturally use the inherent symbolic meaning in things to help us make sense of our experiences.
 We’ve pushed it down into our sub-conscious, but learning a bit more about symbolism can help you engage with it and bring it to the surface more.
-Notice things that stick out in your visual field or feel important in your experience and look up their symbolic meaning.
+Notice things that stick out in your visual field, feel important in your experience or come up in your dreams and look up their symbolic meaning.
 The Dictionary of Symbols is a really good book, or dreammoods.com is a good online dictionary of symbolism.